 Imports for the whole of the EU are also relatively low.
-All commodity codes associated with rose plants for planting were searched on Eurostat, but imports were only recorded under "roses, whether or not grafted" and totalled 12.3 tonnes between Jan 2015 - Sep 2016 (Eurostat data, extracted 28/10/2016).
+All commodity codes associated with rose plants for planting were searched on Eurostat, but imports were only recorded under "roses, whether or not grafted".
+The weight of imports was around 0.5 tonnes in 2016, less than 1.5 tonnes per year 2010-2015 from the USA and India, and less than 100 kg from Canada (Eurostat data).
 It is possible that some material imported into EU countries is then sold on to the UK as being EU in origin, and thus additional rose planting material from North America may be entering the UK.